tim-slifer/after-dark-intellij/README.md

 ## Info

 I tend to update this file on an as-needed basis, and have avoided any sort of formal versioning.
 That being the case, keeping up to date is as simple as running a quick `git pull`.

+The latest changes are known to work in IntelliJ Idea 2022.2.